Rarotonga Budget & Backpacking Itinerary: 5 Days 🌞 [2025]© CookIslandsPocketGuide.com

 If you haven’t checked it out so far, don’t miss Papua Waterfall (Wigmore’s Waterfall) tucked away inland.
 It’s one of many Top 10 Sights on Rarotonga.

-For a full itinerary you could be following for the day, check out A Self-Guided Day Trip Around Rarotonga.
+For a full itinerary you could follow for the day, check out A Self-Guided Day Trip Around Rarotonga.

 Dining (and Drinking) Recommendations

 As you’re tiki touring around Rarotonga, you’re likely to stumble upon the island’s many food trucks lining the shores with their affordable meal deals.
-One of our favourites is The Kai Guy located at the Nikao-end of Avarua for their freshly made and delicious tacos, gyros and burritos.
 Should you want to increase your budget for this evening, check out The Best Places to Eat on Rarotonga: 10 Best Restaurants for recommendations.

 Then, make one of these nights the night that you experience Rarotonga’s awesome bar scene!
 Either jump on one of the party buses, which will return you to your accommodation at the end of the night, or hit the bars and clubs of Avarua independently.
 Both how-tos can be found in The Ultimate Guide to Rarotonga Nightlife + Happy Hour List.